bareos/bareos/docs/manuals/source/IntroductionAndTutorial/BareosWebui.rst

 Access Control Configuration
 ----------------------------

-Access Control is configured in :config:option:`dir/profile` resources.
+Access Control is configured in :config:option:`dir/profile`, :config:option:`dir/console` or :config:option:`dir/user` resources.

 Below are some example profile resources that should serve you as guidance to configure access to certain elements of the |webui| to your needs and use cases.